IgniteUI/igniteui-docfx/en/components/charts/types/line-chart.md

 ## Angular Radial Line Chart

 The Radial Line Chart belongs to a group of radial charts and has a shape of an unfilled polygon that is bound by a collection of straight lines connecting data points.
-This chart type uses the same concept of data plotting as the Line Chart, but wraps the data points around a circular axis rather than stretching them along a horizontal line.
+This chart type uses the same concept of data plotting as the Line Chart, but wraps the data points around a circular axis rather than stretching them horizontally.

 You can create this type of chart in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data to a [`IgxRadialLineSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxradiallineseriescomponent.html), as shown in the example below: